 I’d been collecting for most of my life and so the decluttering process took a long time.
 I also found decluttering quite an emotional task.
-There was a lot of guilt wrapped up in the things I’d spent money on and never used.
-It also took a lot of time to physically sort and give away.
-I began to understand the quote ‘don’t let your belongings own you’ because at times I felt completely overwhelmed by my things.
-The process has certainly made me think twice before I buy anything new!
+There was a lot of guilt wrapped up in the things I’d spent money on and never used, and it took a lot of time to physically sort through everything.
+At times I felt completely overwhelmed by all my stuff – the process has certainly made me think twice before I buy anything new!

 8. What to do with it all

 Your unloved and unused items can be sold or donated to charity.
 I sold a few of my collectable items on eBay and Gumtree and I took the remainder to local charity shops.
-I wanted the clutter out of my life and off my mind and I didn’t want to spend the next few months or even years listing things on eBay, not to mention queuing at the post office!
+I wanted the clutter out of my life and I didn’t want to spend the next few months or even years listing things on eBay, not to mention queuing at the post office!
 I’m convinced my neighbours thought we were moving house when they saw car-loads of stuff being driven to local charity shops.

 9. Have fun

 Decluttering shouldn’t be a bore because the results are so positive.
-To make the task enjoyable I cranked up my music and took plenty of tea breaks.
-I also pulled out drawers and decluttered while watching films.
+To make the task more enjoyable I cranked up the music and took plenty of tea breaks.
+I also pulled out drawers and boxes and sorted through them while watching films.
 If you have a lot of stuff, you could even ask your family and friends to help you.